Parenting Counts is a product of Talaris Institute.

 • Get along with others

-Laughing along with a child is easy but handling an angry child can be quite the challenge.
+Laughing along with a child is easy, but handling an angry child can be quite a challenge.
 You might feel uncomfortable and frustrated.
 He may be confused or overwhelmed.
-Dismissing his feelings as silly or not important or responding with threats or bribery will not help.
+Dismissing his feelings as silly or unimportant or responding with threats or bribery will not help.

 “I know how you feel.”

-Take the time to listen to your child and understand what she is feeling.
-Help her to identify her feelings with words she can use like “angry,” “hurt,” or “frustrated.”
-By talking about emotions early and often, you help children learn how to handle their feelings at home, at school, and for the rest of their lives.
+Take the time to listen to your child and understand her feelings.
+Help her to identify her feelings with words she can use, like “angry,” “hurt,” or “frustrated.”
+By talking about emotions early and often, you help children learn how to handle their feelings at home, school, and for the rest of their lives.
 It takes years to learn to understand and react well to our feelings – especially strong feelings and changing moods.
 By valuing emotions, you are teaching your kids that feelings count.

 Later is better than not at all.